Ray Buchanan: 1997

 On March 2, 1997, the Atlanta Falcons signed Buchanan after the Colts designated him their transition tag and did not match the one–year, $3.25 million contract offer made by the Falcons.
-The Falcons signed Buchanan to immediately takeover as a starting cornerback following the departures of Anthony Phillips, Darnell Walker, and Tim McKyer.
+The Falcons signed Buchanan to immediately take over as a starting cornerback following the departures of Anthony Phillips, Darnell Walker, and Tim McKyer.

 On March 3, 1997, the Atlanta Falcons signed Buchanan to a four–year, $13 million contract that includes a $4 million signing bonus.
 Their contract added restructured their one–year contract signed the previous day, while adding an additional three–year extension.
 Head coach Dan Reeves named Buchanan the No. 1 starting cornerback to begin the season and paired him with Ronnie Bradford.

 In Week 9, Buchanan made three combined tackles (two solo), one pass deflection, and intercepted a pass by Kerry Collins to wide receiver Rocket Ismail during a 12–21 loss at the Carolina Panthers.
 The following week, he set a season-high with ten solo tackles, made one pass deflection, and intercepted a pass Tony Banks threw to wide receiver Isaac Bruce as the Falcons defeated the St. Louis Rams 31–34 in Week 10.
 On December 7, 1997, Buchanan recorded two solo tackles, set a season-high with three pass deflections, and intercepted two pass attempts thrown by Craig Whelihan during a 14–3 victory at the San Diego Chargers.
 He started all 16 games throughout the 1997 NFL season and finished with a total of 52 combined tackles (48 solo), 18 pass deflections, and five interceptions.